EliotBicak/GitHub-Final-Project/README.md

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+Create a calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 Input:
    p, principal amount